KyteProject/omux.dev/src/content/projects/ukemi/ukemi.md

 ## Background

-As founders, we have each been practicing parkour for over 15 years and have witnessed the growth of the Scottish parkour scene firsthand.
+As founders, we have each been practising parkour for over 15 years and have witnessed the growth of the Scottish parkour scene first-hand.

-Our experiences encompass everything from traveling and teaching classes to organising national events, creating web resources, and performing.
+Our experiences encompass everything from travelling and teaching classes to organising national events, creating web resources, and performing.

 Our shared vision and experiences have brought us together to apply our traceur vision beyond the practice itself and to transform the city into a more active, engaging space.